 veriT is a SMT (Satisfiability Modulo Theories) solver.
 It is open-source, proof-producing, and complete for quantifier-free formulas with uninterpreted functions and linear arithmetic on real numbers and integers.
 It also offers good support for quantifiers.
-The input format is the SMT-LIB 2.0 language and DIMACS, but veriT is intend also to be used as a standalone library and incorporated in third-party software.
+The input format is the SMT-LIB 2.0 language and DIMACS.

 veriT is open-source and distributed under the BSD license.

 veriT has proof-production capabilities that may be used or checked by external tools.
-Although not (yet) as fast as the solvers performing best in the SMT competition, veriT has a decent efficiency.
+At the SMT competition veriT's performance is competitive for some theories.

-The project is under heavy development, and newcomers are most welcome!
+The project is under active development, and newcomers are most welcome!
 Just contact us.

 The GridTPT platform has been used to support the development of the SMT solver veriT for several years.
 Since programming provers is a complex task, a good testing platform can contribute in detecting bugs early and helping development.
 GridTPT's features are fairly standard, but it allows to easily distribute the task in a cluster for extensive tests to be completed quickly.